GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-percentiles-landsat/_quality.md

 ### QA enumeration

-To assist with the downstream calculation of the [DEA Mangrove Canopy Cover](/data/product/dea-mangrove-canopy-cover-landsat/) product, each pixel has an additional enumeration associated with it:
+To assist with the downstream calculation of the [DEA Mangroves](/data/product/dea-mangrove-canopy-cover-landsat/) product, each pixel has an additional enumeration associated with it:

 :::{list-table}